Get your personal plan match in 2 minutes

 How Does Health Sharing Maternity Coverage Work?

 Health sharing maternity coverage functions differently from traditional insurance.
-When you enroll in a health sharing plan, your maternity expenses become eligible for sharing only after you complete the waiting period — typically 10-12 months.
-This means you must be enrolled and actively contributing before becoming pregnant.
-Pregnancy that exists at the time of enrollment is considered pre-existing and will not be shared.
+When you enroll, maternity expenses become eligible only after you meet that plan's rules — a membership waiting period on some ministries, a crowdfunding commitment on CrowdHealth, or guidelines that simply have not published a simple month figure in our dataset.
+Pregnancy that exists at enrollment is considered pre-existing and will not be shared.

-Once the waiting period is met, eligible maternity expenses include prenatal care, labor and delivery, hospital stays, and medically necessary C-sections.
-Your IUA (Initial Unshareable Amount) applies to the entire maternity episode as one incident.
-For example, if your IUA is $1,500 and your total maternity costs are $8,000, you pay $1,500 and the community shares the remaining $6,500.
+Once eligible, maternity expenses typically include prenatal care, labor and delivery, hospital stays, and medically necessary C-sections.
+Your IUA (Initial Unshareable Amount) usually applies to the entire maternity episode as one incident.
+For example, if your IUA is $1,500 and your total maternity costs are $8,000, you pay $1,500 and the community shares the remaining $6,500 (subject to each plan's caps and guidelines).

 Which Plans Offer the Best Maternity Coverage?

-Medi-Share requires enrollment in their family plan and a 12-month waiting period.
-After that, normal pregnancy and delivery expenses are eligible for sharing up to the plan maximum.
-CHM covers normal pregnancy after 12 months of membership.
-CHM has a $125,000 per-incident cap ($1M per illness with the optional Brother's Keeper program), which still covers most pregnancies in full.
+Medi-Share requires enrollment in their family plan and a 12-month waiting period in our editorial comparison, plus faithful sharing from conception through delivery (AHP $3,000+, $125,000 cap per pregnancy).
+CHM covers normal pregnancy after 12 months of membership with a $125,000 per-incident cap ($1M per illness with optional Brother's Keeper / CHM Plus depending on program).

 Not sure which plan fits you?
 Our advisor matches you in about 2 minutes — free, no forms.